codespaces-contrib/save-june/README.md

 - **Debugging:** Set a breakpoint in the server code (`src/index.js`) and press `F5` to start a debugging session.
 You may be able to inspect some state that helps point at the problem. <details><summary>ℹ️ Hint</summary>Set a breakpoint on line 16, try to heart a photo, and then try to inspect `req.body`.
 There may be a typo somewhere...(on line 18!)</details>

 - **Extensions:** Install an extension or two in order to customize your environment.
-Some fun ideas: [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2), [Indent Rainbow](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow)
+Here are some fun ideas that make your hard-written code look beautiful: [Bracket Pair Colorizer](https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer-2), [Indent Rainbow](https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow)

 - **Uncommitted Changes:** After you've made some changes to the code, head back to your list of [Codespaces](https://github.com/codespaces) and try to delete your Codespace.
 It will warn you that you have uncommitted changes 👍